hooriya067/DevMainSoft-CW2024/src/README.md

 2. **Transition from Observable and Observer to MyObserver**
     - **Before:**
-        - Used Java’s deprecated `Observable` and `Observer` for notifying the `Controller` when a level was completed.
+        - Used Java’s deprecated `Observable` and `Observer` APIs to notify the `Controller` of level completion events.
     - **After:**
+        - Replaced the deprecated APIs with a custom observer pattern using `MyObserver`.
+This modern approach avoids reliance on deprecated classes, ensuring forward compatibility.
-        - `Controller` now implements a custom observer pattern using `MyObserver` and listens for level-completion notifications via `onLevelWin`.
+        - The `Controller` now implements the `MyObserver` interface, which defines a simple and reusable mechanism for receiving level-completion notifications.
-        - `"NEXT"` triggers `LevelManager.goToNextLevel()` for progressing through levels.
+        - The `onLevelWin(String nextLevel)` method listens for events and delegates the transition logic to the `LevelManager` (`goToNextLevel` for "NEXT").
-        - Removed reliance on deprecated APIs, adhering to modern Java practices.
+        - The updated approach decouples the `Controller` from legacy Java classes, making the code more maintainable and adhering to modern Java practices.

 3. **Integration with StageManager**
     - **Before:**